Pollution and climate change - the state of play

 While political policy mechanisms must be used to reduce the causes of climate change, our researchers are seeking ways to conserve corals for as long as possible.
 To achieve this, we are investigating a number of approaches.
 And we are conducting research to understand more about the general ecology of corals.

 What we're doing

 We are working on several projects with our international collaborators.
 This includes:

-Professor Michael Sweet, the lead principal investigator of our Aquatic Research Facility, says: “What makes our work special (in our eyes) is our close collaborations with other groups from charities, trusts, universities and even the United Nations and other policy makers.
+Dr Michael Sweet, Associate Professor and lead principal investigator of our Aquatic Research Facility, says: “What makes our work special (in our eyes) is our close collaborations with other groups from charities, trusts, universities and even the United Nations and other policy makers.
 These tight collaborations span many countries and continents, including projects running in America, Australia, Maldives, Brazil and Palau.”

 And Dr Till Röthig, researcher in the Aquatic Research Facility, adds: “This is exciting work on the forefront of international research.
 And maybe our work can help corals and their struggle with climate change at some stage – but we really need to cut carbon emissions globally.”

 'Probiotics' for coral